BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 In the narratives of our day, truth has gone astray; a bizarre theater of the obvious reigns, in which the lie is no longer concealed but triumphs as a naked gesture of violence.
 It is the violence of the unenlightened, in the sense that their centers were never permitted to develop desires.
 They were not nurtured and could not learn to draw symbolically from their accumulated rage and traumas.
 And what had previously remained hidden behind etiquette and the effort to maintain decorum now shows itself unveiled: speech is no longer used to be understood, but to humiliate other people.

-{% cite baudrillard:1976 %} was right in assuming that the West could not handle the brutal symbolic gift it received on 9/11; by trying to give it back, the system turned inward to give its humiliated power food it could process.
-Some of this cruelty is old and well accepted if experienced by "the right people" because out of fear we opened the box of exceptions; of treating people marked by some features quite different in front of the law.
+{% cite baudrillard:1976 %} was right in assuming that the West could not handle the brutal symbolic gift it received on 9/11; by trying to give it back, the system turned inward to give its humiliated power food it can process.
+Some of this cruelty is old and well accepted if experienced by "the right people" because again and again we rationalized our way towards exceptions; of treating people marked by some features quite different in front of the law.
 "We" failed the test, unable to realize our self-description.
 And what could have been a time for self-reflexion became the years of the beast.

 >However difficult this vote may be, some of us must urge the use of restraint.
 Our country is in a state of mourning.
 Some of us must say: "Let us step back for a moment and let's just pause for a minute" and think through the implications of our actions today, so that this does not spiral out of control. [...]
 I came to grips with [my vote] today and I came to grips with opposing this resolution during the very painful, yet very beautiful memorial service.
-As a member of the clergy so eloquently said: "As we act, let us not become the evil that we deplore." -- Barbara Lee (Single voter of Congress that voted aginst the war in Afghanistan (518 to 1 vote))
+As a member of the clergy so eloquently said: "As we act, let us not become the evil that we deplore." -- Barbara Lee (Single voter of Congress who voted aginst the war in Afghanistan (518 to 1 vote))

-Surely this is to simple.
-But the scares of these days never healed.
+Surely this is too simple; too reductive but still, those scares of these days never healed.
 They left their mark because we disrespected our values and created an inescapable dissonance between what we do and what we imagine ourselves to be.
 We contributed to a reality where acts of defiance are increasingly labeled as terrorism, and where anyone can be branded a terrorist---especially those whose solidarity is based purely on human suffering, regardless of political or national boundaries.
-Ultimately, this is a direct attack on the core idea of liberalism.
+This *war on terror* exists as a profound paradox: it is at once a direct assault on the foundational tenets of liberalism and the very mechanism deployed to safeguard them.

 This systemic turning against our own foundational structure mirrors a profound, quiet madness; one that manifests vividly in the cinematic image of a solitary wanderer in the eternal ice.
 The penguin in Werner Herzog's {% cite herzog:2007 %} narrative becomes a propaganda figure who, for no reason, turns away from the sheltering colony to waddle stubbornly toward distant mountains.